Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

-\paragraph{Volume master blocks (VMBs).} The $i$-th volume header is composed of a Volume Master Block (VMB), followed by the encrypted (but not authenticated) position map of volume $V_i$.
-We discuss the position map in the next paragraph.
-The VMB is a single block containing a (non-authenticated) ciphertext, encrypted with the volume master block's key $\mathsf{VMK}_i$, and the associated IV.
-The underlying plaintext is composed of the following fields: \begin{itemize} \item The volume's \emph{volume-encryption key ($\mathsf{VEK}_i$)}, used for encrypting the actual data section and the position map. \item The previous volume's VMB key $\mathsf{VMK}_{i-1}$ (or a random value if $i = 1$). \item The number of slices $\mathtt{NumSlices}$ contained in the device. \item The remaining space up to filling the block size is left random, but can be optionally used to embed additional volume-related metadata if needed. \end{itemize}
+\paragraph{Volume master blocks (VMBs).} The header of volume $\V_i$ is composed of a Volume Master Block (VMB), followed by the encrypted (but not authenticated) slice map of $\V_i$.
+We discuss the slice map in the next paragraph.
+The VMB is a single block containing a (non-authenticated) ciphertext, encrypted with the volume master block's key $\VMK_i$, and the associated IV.
+The underlying plaintext is composed of the following fields: \begin{itemize} \item The volume's \emph{volume-encryption key ($\VEK_i$)}, used for encrypting the actual data section and the slice map. \item The previous volume's VMB key $\VMK_{i-1}$ (or a random value if $i = 0$). \item The number of slices $\numslices$ contained in the device. \item The remaining space up to filling the block size is left random, but can be optionally used to embed additional volume-related metadata if needed. \end{itemize}

-The device-specific value $\mathtt{NumSlices}$ defines and fixes the size of the position maps, even in the case that the device is resized; it is replicated across all volume headers in order to be decryptable with any provided password.
-The presence of $\mathsf{VMK}_{i-1}$ is what allows us to impose a hierarchy on the otherwise-independent volumes (they are all treated equally in the data section).
-This way, once we open volume $V_i$, we can iteratively walk the backwards-linked list induced by this field, and also open volumes $V_{i-1}$ through $V_1$.
-While this approach compromises deniability for a volume $V_i$ ``in the middle'', once the password to $V_j \, , \, j>i$ has been provided, it does not harm deniability as defined by the security game: the volume we want to hide is the last one, $V_\ell$, not the middle ones.
+The device-specific value $\numslices$ defines and fixes the size of the slice maps, even in the case that the device is resized; it is replicated across all volume headers in order to be decryptable with any provided password.
+The presence of $\VMK_{i-1}$ is what allows us to impose a hierarchy on the otherwise-independent volumes (they are all treated equally in the data section).
+This way, once we open volume $\V_i$, we can iteratively walk the backwards-linked list induced by this field, and also open volumes $\V_{i-1}$ through $\V_0$.
+While this approach compromises deniability for a volume $\V_i$ ``in the middle'', once the password to $\V_j \, , \, j>i$ has been provided, it does not harm deniability as defined by the security game: the volume we want to hide is the last one, $\V_{\Nvol-1}$, not the middle ones.
 The usefulness of this approach is discussed in~\expref{Section}{sec:opmod}.